nhost/nhost/packages/react-auth/README.md

-# ⚠️ This package is depricated
+# ⚠️ This package is deprecated

 Use the new [`@nhost/react`](https://github.com/nhost/nhost/tree/main/packages/react) package instead.